Keep your end objective in mind means being mindful of your end goal when doing something. There are really two steps to it:

-Each objective sets the context for the item below it.
-For example, your life purpose sets the overall context for your life and your goals.
-Your goals sets the context for tasks, activities and things you do everyday.
-Thus, the tasks you do everyday should be a subset of your goals, while your goals should be a subset of your life purpose.
+Each objective sets the context for the things that follow.
+Your life purpose determines what you do in your life, and the goals you set.
+Your goals determine the tasks and things you do daily.
+And your tasks determine what you spend time on.
+This means that the tasks you do every day should be a subset of your goals, while your goals should be a subset of your life purpose.

-I have already written extensively on the importance of identifying objectives, so I will refer you to the articles instead:
+I have already written about the importance of identifying your life purpose and setting goals, so I will refer you to the articles instead:

-- Importance Of Having Life Objective: Why Should You Have A Purpose?
-Here’s 5 Solid Reasons Why
+- Importance Of Having a Life Objective: 5 Reasons You Should Have a Life Purpose

 As with everything in life, different obstacles will start emerging in your path as you pursue your objectives.
 Multiple options start getting dangled in front of you, each with its own set of pros and cons.
-Forkroads appear.
+Forks in the road appear.
 Different considerations start seeping in.
 As if that isn’t enough, people start giving their own opinions and take on your situation.
 In no time, you start becoming confused by everything that is before you.

 When that happens, just recall what your end objective is – the very same objective you identified in the beginning.
 Assess everything that you see against it.
 Evaluate your options in terms of how well it serves your objective.
 If you find that the option does not meet your objective, throw them away.
 You will find that decision making becomes condensed into a very easy and simple task.

 For example, my # 1 objective running this site is to help others achieve their highest potential.
 This guides all the decisions related to it.
 As I run this site every day, I get various different requests.
 Advertisers contact me from time to time to place advertisements.
 Program developers request me to do reviews for their software.
 Other webmasters approach me to write guest posts for their sites.